Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Summary and Conclusions

 We also isolated the effects of a boundary approximation by deriving the error due to a single boundary curve in two space dimensions.
 There, the error depends to first order on the location error, its derivative, and its second derivative.
 The numerical experiments here demonstrate this behavior, as do the manufactured solutions in \cite{NORDSTROM2016438}.
-This suggests that it is desirable to include the error in the normals, through the derivatives of the boundary, as part of an optimization procedure, e.g. as in \cite{ISI:000306588600006},\cite{TOULORGE2016361}.
+This suggests that it is desirable to include the error in the normals, through the derivatives of the boundary, as part of an optimization procedure, e.g. as in \cite{ISI:000306588600006,TOULORGE2016361}.

-The analysis presented here is limited to linear, constant coefficient, systems.
-More importantly, the error as measured by the $L^2$ norm does not address all the important errors in the analysis of hyperbolic systems, where phase errors are also crucially important.
+As a final remark, the error as measured by the $L^2$ norm does not address all the important errors in the analysis of hyperbolic systems, where phase errors are also crucially important.
 The global $L^2$ error, for instance, is not affected by errors at perfectly reflecting (e.g. wall) boundaries, but the normal directions have a critical effect on reflection directions and therefore the locations of nodes and anti-nodes.
 Thus, there is room for further analysis of the errors due to inaccurate boundary approximation for hyperbolic problems.